Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 The most-marketed-to generation in history grew up believing they'd be young forever, and "going back to college in your seventies" isn't a consolation prize — it's a flex.
 Audit a seminar.
 Use the library.
 Catch the student production.
 Mentor a sophomore.
 Take a gap decade.

-We call the residents emeriti, because that's what they are: distinguished members of the institution, still on the faculty of life.
+Let's call the residents emeriti, because that's what they are: distinguished members of the institution, tenured faculty at the school of life.

-To be clear about the priority: the learning is the amenity.
-The buildings are the point.
+To be clear about the priority: Continuing Education is an amenity.
+The buildings and the community are the point.

-There's even a name for it — a University-Based Retirement Community — a formal certification standard, and a directory listing 80+ of them.
+There's even a name for the concept — a University-Based Retirement Community — a formal certification standard, and a national directory listing 80+ of them.
 (McKnight's)

 A good idea should be able to take a punch.
 Honest objections, answered honestly.